-On the date of implementation, liver candidates with approved standardized MELD or PELD exception scores will either retain their existing exception scores, or will be assigned the new score according to the proposed policy, whichever value is higher.
-The Committee does not want to take points away from candidates who were previously approved at a higher value, but also does not want to disadvantage candidates with existing scores if their existing scores are lower than other similarly situated candidates under the newly designed exception score system.

-Every six months, when the system re-calculates the six month cohort, the following will occur for candidates that are registered under a standardized exception that uses the MMaT fixed floor scheme:
+On the date of implementation, liver candidates with approved standardized MELD or PELD exception scores will be assigned the new score according to the proposed policy.
+Every six months, when the system re-calculates the six month cohort, the score for candidates registered under a standardized exception that uses the MMaT fixed floor scheme will be updated to match the updated calculated score.